-Thanks for your interest in CaveSim!
-The centerpiece of our program is a mobile CaveSim system, which we'll bring from Colorado to your school in a 24' trailer.
-The cave is filled with stalactites, critters, and artifacts (all artificial).
-Students get a computerized score based on how carefully they avoid the stalagmites and other objects as they explore.
-We'll also bring you many TEKS-aligned hands-on lessons.
-Our middle school programs are tailored specifically to MS TEKS, and cover a wide range of subjects including science, math, engineering, PE, and art.
+Thank you for your interest in CaveSim!
+The centerpiece of our programs is our mobile CaveSim system, which we'll bring to your middle school from Colorado in a 24' trailer.
+The cave is filled with formations, critters, and ancient artifacts (all artificial), and students get a computerized score based on how carefully they avoid the stalactites and other objects as they explore.

+We'll also bring you an entire ecosystem of TEKS-aligned hands-on lessons and activities with the mobile cave.
+Our middle school programs are tailored specifically to middle school TEKS, and cover a wide range of subjects including science, math, engineering, PE, and art.

-Programs are led by MIT-trained CaveSim inventor Dave Jackson.
-Dave and his wife Tracy (both real cavers) have taught CaveSim programs around the US since 2010.
-Tracy has a Masters in Teaching from Colorado College.
-Dave and other CaveSim staff teach the programs.
+Our programs are led by CaveSim inventor, educator, and MIT-trained electrical engineer Dave Jackson.
+Dave and his wife Tracy are both real cavers, and have been doing CaveSim programs at schools around the country for the last 11 years.
+Our lessons are designed by Tracy, who has a Masters of Art in Teaching from Colorado College, and programs are brought to you by Dave and other skilled CaveSim staff.